NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Abstract

 \section{Abstract}

 Reasoning Large Language Models (RLLMs) have recently achieved remarkable progress on complex reasoning tasks, largely enabled by their long chain-of-thought (\textbf{Long CoT}) capabilities.
 However, developing these Long CoT behaviors relies heavily on post-training with high-quality datasets, which are typically costly and human-curated (e.g., mathematics and code), leaving \textbf{scalable} alternatives unexplored.
 In this work, we introduce \textbf{NP-hard (NPH) graph problems} as a novel synthetic training corpus, as they inherently require deep reasoning, extensive exploration, and reflective strategies—the core characteristics of Long CoT reasoning.
-Building on this insight, we develop a two-stage post-training framework: (i) Long CoT Supervised Fine-Tuning (SFT) on rejection-sampled NPH graph instances, which substantially enhances reasoning depth, and (ii) Reinforcement Learning (RL) with a fine-grained reward design, which sharpens reasoning efficiency.
-Our flagship model, \textbf{Graph-R1-7B}, demonstrates strong generalization across mathematics, coding, STEM, and logic, and surpasses QwQ-32B on NPH graph problems in both accuracy and reasoning efficiency.
-These results position NPH graph problems as an effective and scalable resource for advancing Long CoT reasoning in LLMs, opening a new frontier for LLM post-training.
-Our implementation is available at \url{https://github.com/Graph-Reasoner/Graph-R1}, with models and datasets hosted in our Hugging Face collection HKUST-DSAIL/Graph-R1.
+Building on this insight, we develop a two-stage post-training framework: (i) Long-CoT Supervised Fine-Tuning (SFT) on rejection-sampled NPH graph instances, which substantially enhances reasoning depth, and (ii) Reinforcement Learning (RL) with a fine-grained reward design, which sharpens reasoning efficiency.
+The resulting \model-series models exhibit substantially enhanced Long CoT reasoning capabilities, achieving consistent gains across mathematics, coding, logical, and graph reasoning benchmarks. \model-7B even surpasses QwQ-32B on NPH graph problems in both accuracy and reasoning efficiency.
+These results position NPH graph problems as an effective and scalable resource for advancing Long CoT reasoning in LLM post-training.
+Our implementation is available at \url{https://github.com/littlewyy/NPG-Muse}.